w1lkns/inky-frame-the-office-quote-daily/README.md

 ## Acknowledgments

-This project utilizes the "The Office" Quote API provided by Akash Rajpurohit.
-The API is freely available and offers a wide range of quotes from the television show "The Office".
+This project utilizes the "The Office" Quote API created by Akash Rajpurohit.
+The API is freely available and offers a wide range of quotes from "The Office" (US version).
 For more information about the API and to explore other projects, visit the [official API documentation](https://officeapi.akashrajpurohit.com/).

 ### API Details